yuusiro/laravel-short-schedule/README.md

 You should use a process monitor like [Supervisor](http://supervisord.org/index.html) to keep this task going at all times, and to automatically start it when your server boots.
 Whenever you change the schedule, you should restart this command.

 ## Restart worker daemon
-Whenever you change the schedule, you should run this command.
+Whenever you change the schedule or code, you should run this command.
 This command send broadcast message to restart worker deamon.

 ```bash
 php artisan short-schedule:restart
 ```

+After the given this command, the worker and all it's child processes will be terminated.
+Then supervisor (or similar watcher) will bring it back.

 ## Handle memory leaks